peace-adamu/DSA-Project---Stroke-Prediction/README.md

 - Logistic Regression
 - Decision Tree
 - XGBoost
-- Final Selection: The XGBoost Classifier outperformed others in terms of accuracy, recall, and generalization.
-It was optimized with:
-- L1/L2 regularization
-- Reduced max depth
-- Cross-validation with 10 Stratified folds

 5:  Evaluation Metrics
-.
-Performance was measured using accuracy, precision, recall, and F1-score.
+- Performance was measured using accuracy, precision, recall, and F1-score.
-- Metric	Train Score	Test Score	Gap
-- Accuracy	0.9714	0.9643	✅ 0.0072
-- Precision	0.9944	0.9870	✅ 0.0073
-- Recall	0.9481	0.9407	✅ 0.0074
-- F1 Score	0.9707	0.9633	✅ 0.0074
 - This tight generalization gap indicates minimal overfitting and strong model stability.
 6: Model Interpretation
 - To ensure explainability:
 - SHAP (SHapley Additive exPlanations) was used to visualize global and individual feature importance.
 - LIME (Local Interpretable Model-agnostic Explanations) was used to explain predictions for single cases.
-    - Top Influential Features:
-    - Average Glucose Level
-    - BMI
-    - Heart Disease
-    - Age
-    - Smoking Status
 7: Web App Deployment with Streamlit